bombush/NyangoroPresenter/README.md

 #Installation:
--Working directory path can be set in the  Config.BuildConfig() located in Config.cs Alternatively copy contents of /NyangoroPresenter/working_dir to your build output folder
+- Working directory path can be set in the  Config.BuildConfig() located in Config.cs Alternatively copy contents of /NyangoroPresenter/working_dir to your build output folder
--If compiled in DEBUG mode, programme will be displayed regardless of date
+- If compiled in DEBUG mode, programme will be displayed regardless of date